-The Bank had non-accrual loans with an outstanding balance of \$1.2 million at December 31, 2022 and \$427,000 at December 31, 2021.
-As a percentage of total loans, these non-accrual loans were 0.03% at December 31, 2022 and 0.01% at December 31, 2021.
-Additionally, at December 31, 2022 and 2021, total impaired loans were \$2.0 million and \$1.3 million, respectively.
-All loans on non-accrual and TDRs are considered impaired and, as such, are reviewed for specific reserve allocation.
-Management determines the amount of reserves on a case-by-case basis using either the present value of expected cash flows, or the fair value of the underlying collateral when the loan is collateral dependent.
+The Bank had non-accrual loans with an outstanding balance of \$1.5 million at December 31, 2023 and \$1.2 million at December 31, 2022.
+As a percentage of total loans, these non-accrual loans were 0.04% at December 31, 2023 and 0.03% at December 31, 2022.
+Additionally, at December 31, 2022, total impaired loans were \$2.0 million.
+Prior to the adoption of ASU 2016-13, all loans on non-accrual and troubled debt restructurings were considered impaired and, as such, were reviewed for specific reserve allocation.
+After the adoption of ASU 2016-13, the Bank evaluates the credit for estimated losses on an individual loan basis if it determines a loan no longer retains the same risk characteristics of the pool.
+For loans with real estate collateral, when management determines that foreclosure is probable, expected credit losses are based on the fair value of the collateral at the reporting date, adjusted for selling costs as appropriate.
 Updated appraisals on collateral are obtained when management believes that the value of the property has deteriorated.
-At December 31, 2022 and 2021, \$37,000 and \$48,000, respectively, was allocated to impaired loans.
-The Bank remains focused on ensuring that borrowers perform in accordance with contractual terms and will continue to work to resolve remaining non-accrual credits in 2023.
-The Bank believes that its loans classified as non-accrual are significantly collateralized, that these loans pose minimal risk of loss to the Bank, and that the allowance for loan losses is sufficient to absorb such losses.
+At December 31, 2022, \$37,000 was allocated to impaired loans.
+The Bank remains focused on ensuring that borrowers perform in accordance with contractual terms and will continue to work to resolve remaining non-accrual credits in 2024.
+The Bank believes that its loans classified as non-accrual are significantly collateralized, that these loans pose minimal risk of loss to the Bank, and that the allowance for credit losses is sufficient to absorb such losses.
 However, the Bank continues to monitor the loan portfolio and additional reserves will be recorded if necessary.